aford9/Amber-the-Analyst/README.md

 # Amber-the-Analyst
 Hello welcome to my data analytics portfolio.
-This portfolio contains my analytics projects and dashboards I've created.
+This portfolio contains the analytics projects and dashboards I've created.
+Check out my website to learn more about me: